 |Regular transcript copy fee||$1||per page|

-To order the transcript by email, email your completed order form to firstname.lastname@example.org.
+To order the transcript, email your completed order form to email@example.com.

-When Transcription Services receives your completed order form, they will process your request by securing the audio recording from the court and selecting a transcriber to prepare your transcript.
-Shortly after that, you'll be contacted by the transcriber for a deposit payment and given an estimated completion date.
-You'll need to provide a deposit payment to the transcriber.
-When s/he receives your deposit, s/he will begin production.
-Transcription Services doesn't accept payments.
+When Transcription Services receives your completed order form, they’ll process your request by getting the audio recording from the court and choosing a transcriber to prepare your transcript.

-Before the transcriber completes your transcript, s/he will contact you for the final payment, which is required before the official transcript is completed and released to you.
+Before the transcriber completes your transcript, they’ll contact you for the final payment, which is required before the official transcript is completed and given to you.

-After the transcriber has received the audio recording from the court, you can expect a rush transcript within 1–7 calendar days, or a regular transcript within 14–90 days.
-If the recording is lengthy, rush delivery could take more than 7 days.
+After the transcriber has received the audio recording from the court, you can expect a rush transcript within 1–7 days, or a regular transcript within 14–90 days.
+If the recording is long, rush delivery could take more than 7 days.

-To cancel a transcript, you must notify the transcriber in writing and compensate them for the transcript pages produced up until notification.
+To cancel a transcript, you must tell the transcriber in writing and pay them for the transcript pages they produced up until notification.